 Location: 25 miles west of Chicago on a historic and beautiful 80-acre campus in Wheaton, Illinois

-Academic majors: Over 40 majors in the Arts and Sciences, including six in the Conservatory of Music
+Academic majors: Over 40 majors in the liberal arts and sciences, including six in the Conservatory of Music

-Degrees offered: BA, BM, BME, BS, MA, MAT
+Degrees offered: BA, BM, BME, BS; 18 programs in the Graduate School

 Extracurricular offerings: Over 60 student clubs and organizations, 45 Christian ministry opportunities, and 21 NCAA Division III varsity sports

-Financial aid: For the 2017–2018 school year, $33.9 million in grants and scholarships were awarded, and $10.17 million in loans were offered; 77% of undergraduate students received scholarships and grants; 20% of enrolled full-time students were Pell Grant recipients.
+Financial aid: For the 2018–2019 school year, $34+ million in grants and scholarships were awarded, and $9.4 million in loans were offered; 72% of undergraduate students received scholarships and grants; and 21% of enrolled full-time students were Pell Grant recipients.

 Distinguishing Facts About Wheaton

 • Wheaton’s Conservatory of Music has moved into the new 80,000-sq. ft.
-Armerding Center for Music and the Arts in the center of campus, with a recital hall, choral rehearsal hall, a recording hall, and recording studios.
+Armerding Center for Music and the Arts in the center of campus, with a recital hall, a choral rehearsal hall, a recording hall, and recording studios.
 A 648-seat concert hall will open in 2020.

 • In Colleges That Change Lives, Loren Pope commends Wheaton for “its concern with good moral compasses and strong value systems” and “its impressive record of producing contributors to society.”

-• Kiplinger’s ranked Wheaton 49th out of 300 in the “Best Value Colleges” list and 27th out of 100 in “Best Values in Liberal Arts Colleges.”
+• Kiplinger’s ranked Wheaton 45th out of 450 in the “Best Value Colleges” list and 25th out of 100 for “Best Values in Liberal Arts Colleges.”
 Kiplinger’s rankings measure academic quality and affordability, with quality accounting for over half the total.

 We do all this because education is about relationships—relationships between disciplines, relationships with professors and peers, relationships with the world.
 Our relationship with God.
 Rigorous academics help us discover more of ourselves and how we work, more of who God is and how He works.
 The liberal arts are really the liberating arts.
 We become freer as we learn.
 Fuller.
-Maybe that’s why more of our graduates go on to earn doctorates than almost any other school in the country—they know learning helps us form into new people.
+Maybe this multidisciplinary approach is why 99% of the Class of 2018 landed within six months of graduation compared to the national average of 84% in 2017 (NACE).

 To truly become new people, we integrate learning with the deepest thing about us: our faith.
-Sure, sometimes we have doubts, questions, and fears.
+Yes, we sometimes have doubts, questions, and fears.
 But we tackle those together, in part through our learning.
 That way, everything we learn is colored by the beautiful prism of faith: science is the study of God’s creation, music and art tap into ancient disciplines of expression, and English gives us words of shared experience.
-We become new people, not just because we’re learning, but because God is at work behind it all.
+We become new people not just because we’re learning, but because God is at work behind it all.

 A community of grace